shayan-flh/raw-css-project/README.md

 ### Prerequisites

 You only need a modern web browser to view this project.
-No additional tools or dependencies are required.
+No additional tools or dependencies are required

 ### Installation